No Bake White Chocolate Thin Mints require just four simple ingredients ~ these minty copy cat Girl Scout cookies are perfect for the holidays!

 - Put the candy in a heavy duty zip lock baggie.

-- Put the bag on a firm surface and whack it with a meat pounder, or the side of a rolling pin.
+- Put the bag on a firm surface and whack it with a meat pounder, or the side of a rolling pin until the candy is finely crushed.

-- If you have trouble finding the Nabisco Famous Wafers, readers (in the comments below) have had success making these with Oreo Thins, and even Chips Ahoy!
+- Nabisco has recently discontinued its Famous Chocolate Wafers.
+Readers (in the comments below) have had success making these with Oreo Thins, regular Oreos, and even Chips Ahoy!
+You can also find alternative thin chocolate wafers in larger grocery stores, and at Trader Joes.

 Ingredients